a woman stares at the viewer, upset, while her boyfriend sits in the bed behind her with his hand over his face

 These are our fears with being so freely open about it.
 We all want to be in love, marry, and live happily ever after; but sometimes, that’s not the case.
 I feel that people say they want something, but as soon as they get it, they realize that it’s not what they thought they wanted.

 I ended up with a man who I knew for 6 years.
-I finally received what I prayed for in a man which was no abuse physically or mentally and for him to respect me, which he did.
+I finally received what I prayed for in a man which was no toxic relationship behaviors physically or mentally and for him to respect me, which he did.
 I rarely had to cook anymore because he did the cooking.
 He washed my clothes and listened to my needs, even when I didn’t know he was listening.

 What I want you to do is to ask for what you want and don’t want in a relationship.
 If someone can’t meet those needs, then they’re not for you.